 After they passed on I noticed some garments at roadside.
 No one throws away clothing in the desolate country.
 Lifting garments I uncovered two little girls about twelve years old.
 They were white, staring skeletons, so close to death they could not move.
 They were left for dead by column of agony.
 We succeeded in reviving them and obtained permission from authorities to place them in our orphan caravan.

 After four and a half days we reached Ouloukishla [Ulukışla] on Baghdad railway, where we paid full fare for our children to ride in six inches of snow in open freight cars to Mersine.
 My last moments in Ouloukishla were devoted to making strongest representations to authorities for protection against soldiers who tried carry off our oldest girls.

-An approximate route taken by Susan Wealthy Orvis (in red) during her evacuation of orphans from Kayseri (Gr: Caesarea) to the seacoast, and the deportation route taken by Greeks from Smyrna (in blue).
+The approximate route taken by Susan Wealthy Orvis (in red) during her evacuation of orphans from Kayseri (Gr: Caesarea) to the seacoast and the deportation route taken by Greeks from Smyrna (in blue).

 They Are Being Punished, The New Near East, Feb 1923, p 12.

 Remembering Susan Wealthy Orvis, Kamo Mailyan, Wendy Elliott, accessed 2/3/2017.